AsishChindu/downloadsmanager/README.md

     Images  Videos  Audios  Documents   Others

+# Installation instructions

+1. Python3 must be installed in your system.
+2.  watchdog module must be installed. ( pip3 install watchdog )
+3.  change directory to this project folder.
+4. Type cmd: python3 DownloadManager.py

 Development is not complete.
 You have to change the folder_to_track value to your Downloads directory.